tolgayilmaz86/AzQtGUI/README.md

 Note that this project is extracted and extended from the awesome 3D development libraray that Amazon owned opne Source project [O3DE](https://o3de.org)

+Note that this project will detached as much as possible from the O3DE library and provide a standalone framework for those who want to create applications rather than a game engine.
+Besides it will add such applications as showcase without or with minimum functionality.

 ## Installation

 The project will serve both Visual Studio projects as well as CMake project

 ### VcPkg

+To keep dependency management minimum [vcpkg](https://vcpkg.io/en/) is used with the following dependencies;

+- Qt

 ``` sh
 git clone https://github.com/Microsoft/vcpkg.git